villajo/NES-RE/README.md

 Entire project is coded in Python3 because I refuse to use 2.x.
 I use Pygame for the rendering of graphics.
 All of the sprites are/were made by me as well as any of the artwork.

+Current State:

+Not much is implemented at the moment.
+This was started two weekends ago and has been in my spare time.
+I'm figuring out how to set boundaries at the moment and switch between scenes.
+I am loading json data from a file; this data includes X,Y boundary data on a hard axis (No diagonals yet), background picture data, the beginning of object data, and area name.